Tobacco Merchant Account

 After the business is approved for a merchant account, the payment processor will set up a credit card terminal and/or payment gateway.
 Once completed, merchants will be able to actively accept payments in their storefront or through their e commerce website.

-When a customer card is processed through a merchant terminal, the card account information is initially captured for the authorization request.
-The details of the customer file are encrypted and passed along to the merchant acquiring bank through the payment processor.
+When swiping a customer card through a merchant terminal, the card account information is captured for the authorization request.
+Details of customer files are sent through encryption and sent to the merchant acquiring bank through the payment processor.
 The acquiring bank enters the customer's authorization file into the appropriate card network for secure decryption.

 Once a determination by the card network as to the customer's bank, information from the merchant's authorization request for approval or denial.
 A series of fraud checks are run to verify the validity of the request.
 A final check of the customer's availability of funds against the authorization amount is performed and a decision is determined.

-The response is sent back to the card network and onward to the merchant location through the acquirer and payment processor.
+The response to the merchant location through the card network, acquirer and payment processor.
 Approved transactions will have an authorization code while declined transactions will display a different code explaining the reason.

 At the conclusion of the day, the merchant sends a final request informing the customer's bank of the total amount.
 The customer's bank releases the funds to the merchant's acquiring bank who arranges the settle to the merchant.